VUZhuangweiKang/riaps-timesync/README.md

 The following time synchronization roles are supported:

- - **gps-master**: the node is synchronized to GPS (using the ChronoCape board) and acts as a PTP master on the local network.
-If the GPS signal is not present (or not reliable), the node falls back to NTP-based timesync (but still acts as a PTP master).
-Needs ChronoCape board and/or internet access.
+ - **master**: the node is synchronized to (1) GPS (using the ChronoCape board) or (2) NTP (well-known internet server) or (3) NTP (the control/VM host) in this order.
+Selecting the best reference clock is automatic.
+It also acts as a PTP master on the local network.

- - **ntp-master**: the node is synchronized to NTP and acts as a PTP master on the local network.
-Needs internet access.

- - **ntp-standalone**: the node is synchronized to NTP with the PTP services disabled.
-This profile is intended for VM-only development, since Ethernet timestamping is not supported in most VMs.
-Needs internet access.

-- **master**: the node acts as a PTP server but is not synchronized to external sources.
-To be used in isolated deployments.
-Note: all slave nodes will be syncrhonized to this _free running_ master.
+ - **standalone**: same as master, but PTP master role is disabled.

  - **slave**: the node is forced to use PTP in slave mode.
 Needs a PTP master on the local network.

 Running **timesyncctl**: